yusufky63/specs/specs/background.md

 The OP Stack is a decentralized software stack maintained by the OP Stack that forms the backbone of blockchains like [OP Mainnet](https://explorer.optimism.io/) and [Base](https://base.org).
-The OP Stack provides the infrastructure for operating EVM equivalent rollup blockchains designed to scale Ethereum while remaining maximally compatible with existing Ethereum infrastructure.
+The OP Stack provides the infrastructure for operating EVM equivalent rollup blockchains designed to Scale Ethereum while remaining maximally compatible with existing Ethereum infrastructure.
 This document provides an overview of the protocol to provide context for the rest of the specification.